Ubuntu philosophy: In moral philosophy

 According to this philosophy, "actions are right roughly insofar as they are a matter of living harmoniously with others or honouring communal relationships", "One's ultimate goal should be to become a full person, a real self or a genuine human being".
 Ukama, i.e. relationships are important.
 Among the Shona people, for example, when a person dies, his or her property is shared amongst relatives and there are culturally approved ways of doing this.
 The practice is called kugova.
-Samkange (1980)'s maxim on morality says “If and when one is faced with a decisive choice between wealth and the preservation of the life of another human being, then one should opt for the preservation of life”.
+Samkange (1980)'s maxim on morality says "If and when one is faced with a decisive choice between wealth and the preservation of the life of another human being, then one should opt for the preservation of life".

 In politics and leadership

 Samkange (1980) said no foreign political philosophy can be useful in a country more than the indigenous philosophies.
 "Is there a philosophy or ideology indigenous to (a) country that can serve its people just as well, if not better than, foreign ideologies?", asked Samkange in the book Hunhuism or Ubuntuism.
-His maxim for leadership is “The king owes his status, including all the powers associated with it, to the will of the people under him”.
+His maxim for leadership is "The king owes his status, including all the powers associated with it, to the will of the people under him".

+Ugandan feminist scholar Sylvia Tamale has extended Ubuntu’s relevance to contemporary leadership, framing it as a model of interdependent leadership rooted in relational ethics and collective responsibility.
+In her book Decolonization and Afro-Feminism, she argues that Ubuntu offers a counter-hegemonic alternative to hierarchical and individualistic Western paradigms, promoting leadership that is embedded in community, humility, and mutual care.